These are the most common scams in the cryptocurrency business

 Rise of scams

-Scams in the cryptocurrency universe have been increasing as this means of payment has become widespread on the Internet.
-So much so that, according to the US Federal Trade Commission (FTC), between October 2020 and May 2021, losses in the United States were quantified at 80 million dollars (around 71 million euros). ).
+Scams in the universe of cryptocurrencies have been increasing as this means of payment has become widespread on the Internet.
+So much so that, according to the US Federal Trade Commission (FTC), between October 2020 and May 2021, losses in the United States were quantified at 80 million dollars.

-From ESET they point out that this figure even increases in the United Kingdom, where the authorities have notified that the victims of these attacks were scammed with more than 146 million pounds (172 million euros) in the first nine months of 2021.

 How to avoid scams